Ayesha, Author at AACS Counseling

 What is the DOT SAP Program?

 The DOT SAP program is a federally mandated process designed to help employees in safety-sensitive positions, such as commercial drivers, address substance abuse violations.
-It involves working with a certified SAP professional who evaluates the individual and recommends a tailored treatment or education plan.
+It involves working with a Qualified SAP professional who evaluates the individual and recommends a tailored treatment or education plan.

 For a detailed overview of the program, visit our DOT SAP Program Georgia page.